Lagoon defaults to Drush 8. Drush 9 is used if you install Drush 9 into your Drupal site via Composer.

 Generate Site aliases¶

-It's a good practice to commit the resulting yaml files into your git repo, so your fellow developers don't need to do the same all the time.
+It's good practice to commit the resulting YAML files into your Git repository, so that they are in place for your fellow developers.

 Use Site Aliases¶